-This Certificate shall not be valid for any purpose unless it has been counted rsigned and registered by the Transfer Agent and Registrar.
-Dated: ners, LP Countersigned and Registered by: By: DCP Midstream GP, LP American Stock Transfer & Trust Company By: DCP Midstream Part By: DCP Midstream GP, LLC, its General Partner as Transfer Agent and Registrar By: By: By: American Stock Transfer & Trust Company Authorized Signature By: Name: Ву: Secretary [Reverse of Certificate] ABBRE EVIATIONS The following abbreviations, when used in the inscription on the face of thi regulations: is Certificate, shall be construed as follows according to applicable laws or TEN COM - as tenants in common TEN ENT - as tenants by the entireties JT TEN - as joint tenants with right of survivorship and not as tenants in common UNIF GIFT/TRANSFERS MIN ACT Custodian (Cust) (Minor) under Uniform Gifts/Transfers to CD Minors Act (State) Additional abbreviations, though not in the above list, may also be used.
-COMMON UNITS OF AM PARTNERS, LP FOR VALUE RECEIVED, hereby assigns, conveys, sells and transfers unto (Please print or typewrite name and address of assignee) (Please insert Social Security or other identifying number of assignee) his Certificate, subject to the Partnership Agreement, and does hereby irrevocably ostitution to transfer the same on the books of DCP Midstream Partners, LP.
+This Certificate shall not be valid for any purpose unless it has been countersigned and registered by the Transfer Agent and Registrar.
+Dated: DCP Midstream Partners, LP Countersigned and Registered by: By: DCP Midstream GP, LP American Stock Transfer & Trust Company By: By: DCP Midstream GP, LLC, its General Partner as Transfer Agent and Registrar By: By: American Stock Transfer & Trust Company Authorized Signature Name: By: Secretary [Reverse of Certificate] ABBREVIATIONS The following abbreviations, when used in the inscription on the face of this Certificate, shall be construed as follows according to applicable laws or regulations: UNIF GIFT/TRANSFERS MIN ACT TEN COM - as tenants in common TEN ENT - as tenants by the entireties JT TEN - as joint tenants with right of survivorship and not as tenants in Custodian common (Cust) (Minor) under Uniform Gifts/Transfers to CD Minors Act (State) Additional abbreviations, though not in the above list, may also be used.

+ASSIGNMENT OF COMMON UNITS OF DCP MIDSTREAM PARTNERS, LP

+FOR VALUE RECEIVED, hereby assigns, conveys, sells and transfers unto

+(Please print or typewrite name and address of assignee)

+(Please insert Social Security or other identifying number of assignee)

+Common Units representing limited partner interests evidenced by this Certificate, subject to the Partnership Agreement, and does hereby irrevocably constitute and appoint as its attorney-in-fact with full power of substitution to transfer the same on the books of DCP Midstream Partners, LP.